thaines/orogram/readme.md

 (Published in Transactions on Machine Learning Research (04/2024)) It would be great to cite this paper if you make use of this code for a publication of your own.

+The most recent version of this code can be found at [https://github.com/thaines/orogram](https://github.com/thaines/orogram).

 ## Contents